-PC users who were hoping that Microsoft would restore the Start menu in Windows 8.1 update was in for a surprise as last week Microsoft officially released Windows 8.1 and confirmed the return of only Start button in Windows 8.1 update.
+PC users who were hoping that Microsoft would restore the Start menu in Windows 8.1 update were in for a surprise as last week Microsoft officially released Windows 8.1 and confirmed the return of only Start button in Windows 8.1 update.

 Many PC users who had been using Windows 8 for a long time before upgrading to Windows 8.1 are used to the Windows 8-style taskbar (taskbar without the Start button) and they are now not really happy with the Start button that doesn’t open up the Start menu.